Overview of Ben-My-Chree

-The design of BEN-MY-CHREE was somewhat of a departure for the Isle of Man Steam Packet, as she was the first vessel for them designed to act as a backup to a fast-craft and not as a main vessel with regard to passenger operations.
-BEN-MY-CHREE was designed to fit the constraints of both Douglas and Heysham harbours, and so is smaller than many vessels of similar age with a length overall of just over 125m.
+The design of BEN-MY-CHREE was somewhat of a departure for the Isle of Man Steam Packet, as she was the first vessel designed for them to act as a backup to a fast-craft and not as a main vessel with regard to passenger operations.
+BEN-MY-CHREE was designed to fit the constraints of both Douglas and Heysham harbours.
+As a result she is smaller than many vessels of similar age with a length overall of just over 125m.

-The main propulsion on BEN-MY-CHREE is provided by two Mak 9M32 medium-speed diesel engines producing a total of 8640kW running at 600rpm.
+Propulsion on BEN-MY-CHREE is provided by two Mak 9M32 medium-speed diesel engines, each producing a total of 8,640kW running at 600rpm.
 These drive twin controllable pitch propellers at approx 160rpm via reduction gearing.
-2 x Leroy Somer shaft generators producing 1160kW each at 1500rpm are also driven from the main engines via a step-up gearbox.
-For manoeuvring at low-speed 2 x LIPS 900kW bow thrusters are fitted.
+Two Leroy Somer shaft generators producing 1160kW each at 1500rpm are also driven from the main engines via a step-up gearbox.
+For manoeuvring at low-speed two LIPS 900kW bow thrusters are fitted.
 Normal service speed is around 18-19kts.

 Vehicles are housed on deck’s 3 and 5 were a total of 1235 lane metres is available.
 Access to these decks is via a single stern ramp.
 All passenger accommodation is on decks 7 and 8.

 Area of operation

 BEN-MY-CHREE principally operates between the Manx capital of Douglas to the Lancashire port of Heysham and Birkenhead, however during the summer season she has also operated to Belfast and Dublin.
 On 21st May 2016 BEN-MY-CHREE conducted berthing trials at Holyhead in order to assess the suitability of the Anglesey port as a backup option to Heysham and Birkenhead.